 Shockwave treatment side effects: what are they?

-Generally, shockwave therapy is well tolerated.
+Generally, shock wave therapy is well tolerated.
 However, possible side effects include increased pain and skin damage.

 Does exercise therapy help improve the effects of shockwave?